-The History Department Faculty represents a wide array of research and methodological backgrounds.
+The History Faculty represents a wide array of research and methodological backgrounds.
 Thanks to our small class sizes, students are able to work closely with faculty both in the classroom and on individual research projects.
 All history students conduct original research, which utilizes analysis of primary and secondary sources.

 From day one, DSU History students learn to write in a professional, academic, approachable style that prepares them for graduate studies.
 Whether pursuing post-graduate work in history, other social sciences or humanities, education, or law school, the B.A. in History helps to prepare students for their professional training.

 In addition to classes, we sponsors several events and offers various extracurricular activities.
 Each spring semester we host the Cranford Lecture in American History.
 We also have History Film nights throughout the academic year, which are co-sponsored by the history honorary society, Phi Alpha Theta.